Assessing a Mental Crisis in San Diego, CA

 - Obtaining or providing soothing tools such as blankets, pillows, or calming music

 - Ensuring the person in crisis is fed, hydrated, and rested

 Long-term care often requires more specific, expert care.
 In such cases, it may be most impactful for a person in a mental health crisis to seek professional care.

 If someone is suicidal or experiencing an immediate, life-threatening crisis, it is vital to seek help as soon as possible.
 Call 911, 988, or learn more about your options here.

-In addition to our myriad of therapy modalities and treatment options, our team has developed a robust, trauma-informed crisis treatment plan, including the following:
+In addition to our myriad of therapy modalities and Mental Health treatment options in San Diego, our team has developed a robust, trauma-informed crisis treatment plan, including the following:

 - Define the problem: When a new client enters our CSU, we first work diligently together to identify the problem or problems at the core of the crisis.
 We believe that all care should be person-centered.
 Our compassionate staff works with you to determine where you most need support.